ServBay Documentation: Manage Databases with Adminer

 Save

-to create the table. - After creation, select the table from the left sidebar or overview page.
+to create the table. - After creating, pick the table from the sidebar or summary page.

 - Perform data operations: